Whales and Their Ability to Hold Their Breath

 These proteins are used to store oxygen in the muscles and blood.

-To put it into perspective, sperm whale has myoglobins that are roughly nine times more than those found in humans.
-This amazing biological adaptation aids whales in storing large amounts of oxygen within their tissues and bloodstream which enhances their ability to survive well under water.
+To put it into perspective, sperm whales myoglobins that are roughly 9 times more than those found in humans.
+This amazing biological adaptation aids whales in storing large amounts of oxygen within their tissues and bloodstream enhancing their ability to survive well underwater.

-Additionally, it is worth mentioning that whales are able to amazingly slow down their heart beats while diving deep into the sea.
-And even more impressively, they can actually stop the supply of blood to particular areas of their bodies, thereby switching off these body parts.
-This strange arrangement has helped whales to be successful in water habitats.
+Additionally, it is worth mentioning that whales are able to amazingly slow their heart rates while diving deep into the sea.
+And even more impressively, they can significantly reduce blood flow to non-essential tissues while maintaining oxygen supply to vital organs.
+This strange arrangement has helped whales succeed in aquatic habitats.

 The Depths They Can Dive to

-In diving for long durations in comparison to other whale species, the Cuvier beaked whale is unrivaled.
-This is because they spend most of their time far from the shore, and they dive up to depths that are beyond human reach making it difficult to study their behavior and biology.
+In diving for long durations in comparison to other whale species, the Cuvier beaked whale is unrivalled.
+This is because they spend most of their time far from the shore, and they dive up to depths that are beyond human reach making it difficult to study their behaviour and biology.

 Using satellite technology, a team of researchers tagged a bunch of Cuvier Beaked whales and tracked them.
-This research achieved a singular and extraordinary event since it was able to record a Cuvier beaked whale that dived at an incredible depth of 2992 meters or approximately 9816 feet.
+This research achieved a singular and extraordinary event by recording a Cuvier beaked whale that dived at an incredible depth of 2992 meters or approximately 9816 feet.

 The Record of Longest Time They Dive

-The same study found that the Cuvier’s whales had spent 140 minutes or approximately 2.2 hours at the bottom before coming up for air.
+The same study found that the Cuvier’s whales had spent 140 minutes or approximately 2.2 hours, at their targeted dive depth before returning to the surface to breathe. before:at the bottom before coming up for air.

 Other Whale Species